SCPR/Persistence-Swift/README.md

 # Persistence-Swift
-Data persistence framework for iOS, macOS, etc. Written in Swift.
+Data persistence framework for iOS, used to easily persist Codable-conformant classes and structs to a device.

+Written in Swift.